netenglabs/suzieq/docs/inventory.md

   tag: suzieq-copy

 ```
-### <a name='source-suzieq-native'></a>Suzieq native format
+### <a name='source-host-list'></a>Host list

-The Suzieq native format contains the IP address, the access method (SSH or REST), the IP address of the node, the user name, the type of OS if using REST and the access token such as a private key file.
+The host list contains the IP address, the access method (SSH or REST), the IP address of the node, the user name, the type of OS if using REST and the access token such as a private key file.
 Here is an example of a native suzieq source type.
 For example (all possible combinations are shown for illustration):
 ```yaml
 - name: dc-01-native
   type: native # optional, if type is not present this is the default value